Nathan-Payne/nathanpayne.dev-nuxtprismic/README.md

 # TODO

-- look into changing default propeeties of elements on initial page load so they dont show (or a loader?)
-- ultrawide monitors, set max-w-xl on contact form container / RepeatableImage slice / about me / services
-- ultrawide only - \_uid.vue move left image column up again
 - JAMSTACK link doesn't look like a link (about me section)
 - add vue project - binance API
 - overlap image next to about me